AleksStaponas/CobaltLock/README.md

 -  **Unauthorized use of this software may be illegal and is strictly prohibited.**
 -  **The author takes no responsibility for any damage, data loss, or legal consequences resulting from misuse.**

-By using this software, you agree to use it **ethically, lawfully**, and in **controlled environments such as CTFs, virtual labs, or testing networks**.
+By using this software, you agree to use it **ethically, lawfully**, and in **controlled environments such as virtual labs, or testing networks with legal permission**.

 This tool is intended to help raise awareness and understanding of security threats — **not to promote or enable criminal activity**.

+> **If anything is still unclear, read the full [Code of Conduct](CODE_OF_CONDUCT.md).
+The author is not responsible for misuse or misunderstanding of this software.**

 ## Safety Features